microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/delegatedadminrelationship-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update the properties of a [delegatedAdminRelationship](../resources/delegatedadminrelationship.md) object.
-A relationship can only be updated if it's in the "created" status.
+A relationship can only be updated if it's in the `created` **status**.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).